LaunchCodeEducation/intro-to-professional-web-dev/src/appendices/math-method-examples/max-and-min-examples.rst

 Max and Min of an Array
 ------------------------

-Unfortunately, the ``max`` and ``min`` methods will not take an array of numbers as an argument.
-Googling "JavaScript max value in array" returns numerous work-arounds, some that are well explained and others not.
+Unfortunately, the ``max`` and ``min`` methods will NOT take an array of numbers as an argument.
+There are numerous workarounds.
+Here is ONE possible solution.

-Here is ONE solution.
-It uses the sytax from :ref:`the sorting studio <js-sort-numbers>` to first order the array.
-The maximumm (or minimum) value can then be identified with bracket notation.
+It uses the syntax from :ref:`the sorting studio <js-sort-numbers>` to first order the array.
+The maximum (or minimum) value can then be identified with bracket notation.

 .. admonition:: Example